ML4T Software Setup

 git diff <filename>

 replacing <filename> with the name of the file that's been marked as modified.
-Following the example earlier, here's what running that command looks like for the optimization.py changes I made:
+Following the example earlier, here's what running that command looks like for the analysis.py changes I made:

 lines with - have been removed, lines with + have been added, so this output means I changed one line in the file, changing the